-“Honey, what are you thinking about?” asked my dear and loving husband.
+“Honey, online what are you thinking about?” asked my dear and loving husband.
 I was sitting at the kitchen table, staring at a big, beautiful bowl of strawberries.
 “Strawberries,” I said with a smile.
 “It’s amazing to me how this one little fruit can bring me so much joy.”
 And I wasn’t kidding…

 Strawberries are my favorite fruit.
 Apparently, they always have been, even before I was born.
 My mom says I would celebrate every time she ate strawberries, kicking like crazy and doing my own little happy dance.
 I still feel that way about this wonder fruit today.
 There’s just nothing like it.